 [old type writer sounds]

-In this age of instant, let’s market ourselves like we market our products.
+In this age of instant, perhaps we should market ourselves like we market our products.

 One of the best ways to propel yourself through your professional career is to craft your personal brand.

 Creating a personal brand is about enhancing your qualities and showcasing your professional value through visuals and consistency.